phensley/cldr-engine/packages/cldr-core/etc/cldr-core.api.md

 // @public (undocumented)
 export const availableLocales: () => Locale[];

-// Warning: (ae-incompatible-release-tags) The symbol "BuddhistDate" is marked as @public, but its signature references "GregorianDate" which is marked as @alpha
-//
 // @public
 export class BuddhistDate extends GregorianDate {
     protected constructor(firstDay: number, minDays: number);